spanou/baremetal-super-minimal/README.md

 ## Can I Contribute?

 Absolutely yes!
-Clone the project, make your changes, create a diff and email it to [me](mailto:sakis.panou@gmail.com).
+Fork the project, make your changes, test them, send me a pull request.
 We'll streamline the contribution process a bit further down the line.
 For now, we are keeping things very simple.
+I would encourage you to keep in mind that the goal of this project is for people to learn, that means at times, we may not choose the best possible implementation, but one that helps share knowledge most efficiently.
+As our audience matures through the tutorials, we can start to introduce more optimal ways of doing things.

-Please note, every submission must be licensed under the BSD-3 license model.
+>**Note:** every submission must be licensed under the BSD-3 license model.

 # Background